 I should begin by making this part of the issue very clear: a parent’s religious right means they can believe and practice whatever they choose.
 However, the moment the practice of that right infringes on the rights of another individual, then it becomes a problem, even and especially when that individual is their child.

 They have the right to religious freedom.
 They do not have the right to abuse the Rights of the Child in pursuing that freedom.

 These rights have been very clearly outlined in the U.N.
 Convention on the Rights of the Child.
 I will proceed, using this comprehensive charter to demonstrate why I believe cults (in particular, those who shut themselves off from society at large) are inherently unsafe environments in which to raise children.

-Article 3 (Best interests of the child): The best interests of children must be the primary concern in making decisions that may affect them.
+is it illegal to buy accutane online Article 3 (Best interests of the child): The best interests of children must be the primary concern in making decisions that may affect them.
 All adults should do what is best for children.
 When adults make decisions, they should think about how their decisions will affect children.